MikeDigitize/Getting_Started_With_TDD/README.md

 ## Keep Tests Decoupled

-At this stage it's worth reminding ourselves of a golden rule of testing, which is to ensure our tests can run in any order, with any initialising values, and still pass.
+At this stage it's worth reminding ourselves of a golden rule of testing.
+Ensure our tests can run in any order, with any initialising values, and still pass.

 In other words *make sure there are no dependencies or coupling between tests.*

-If we re-order our tests, moving the length check test to the last test, the suite goes red.
+If we re-order our tests, moving the length check test, the suite goes red.

 *Expected 7 got 21.*

 Whoops!
 We've identified a problem.
+And this is the consequence mentioned earlier - a symptom of exposing everything via an object.

 Every time Joe draws the lottery, the array of balls gets bigger.
 We're adding to an array that never gets emptied.

+Explicitly mapping all the data and functionality was useful when we started, whilst we got our bearings.
+Now we have a better understanding of the lay of the land it's not quite as important or necessary any more.

-Let's fix that by refactoring to an array that gets initialised on every call.
-We don't need access to a balls array directly on the object, we can just check the array when it's returned when `drawEuroMillions` gets called instead.
+Let's fix it by refactoring the persistant balls array to one that gets initialised on every call.
+We don't need access to it directly on the object, we can just check the array when it's returned when `drawEuroMillions` gets called instead.

 ```javascript
 drawEuroMillions() {